JustusAdam/marvin-docs/source/getting-started.rst

 To start a new project marvin provides an initializer, called ``marvin-init``.
 The initializer will set up a new project for you, including a sample script, the main file and the Haskell project configuration to make compiling smooth and easy.

+.. note:: Always run ``marvin-init`` in an empty directory, as it will place certain files there and overwrite existing files with the same name.

 If you install marvin through cabal (``cabal install marvin``) or stack (``stack install marvin``) it will install the initializer as well and add it to your path.
 To see the options of the initializer run ``marvin-init --help`` on your command line.
 ::